nvinuesa/nvinuesa.github.io/_posts/2017-01-14-about-sparsal.md

 [mptk]: http://mptk.irisa.fr/

 ## Why scala?
 Scala is the most complete of the modern programming languages.
 It is purely object-oriented, functional (functions are first class citizens), with a complete standard library made of mutable and immutable data structures and a syntax suitable for representing mathematical structures and functions.
 Also, features as pattern matching and higher kinded types allow for new complex types.
+It comes therefore with no surprise that the chosen language of implementation for sparsal is scala.
 <br>
 Let's take for instance the discrete dyadic gabor dictionary described in section VI of [this seminal paper][mp], it can be generated in a readable way (without assessing performance issues):